ucdavis/ecs132/Hwk/Hwk1.md

 quantity.)
 It takes v time for a bus to reach this stop from the main station.

 The start of a day is considered time X<sub>0</sub> = 0.
-Bus i leaves the main stattion at time X<sub>i</sub>, i = 1,2,3,...
+Bus i leaves the main station at time X<sub>i</sub>, i = 1,2,3,...
 Set L<sub>d</sub> = X<sub>d</sub> - X<sub>d-1</sub>, d = 1,2,3,...
 The L<sub>i</sub> are independent, and P(L<sub>d</sub> = j) =
 p<sub>j</sub> (indexing starts at 1).
 Denote the buses by B<sub>1</sub>,